test-kitchen/test-kitchen/README.md

 The default is `nil`.

+### <a name="config-spot-instance"></a> price

+The price you bid in order to submit a spot request.
+An additionnal step will be required during the spot request process submission.
+If no price is set, it will use an on-demand instance.

+The default is `nil`.

 ## <a name="example"></a> Example

 The following could be used in a `.kitchen.yml` or in a `.kitchen.local.yml`